If you love baklava, and love nuts, wait until you try this baklava with 4 different types of nuts aka Mixed Nut Baklava!

 - Set aside one full-size sheet of phyllo dough.
 Cover with plastic wrap.

-- Cut remaining phyllo sheets into 13×9 sheets.
-Actually, measure your pan and cut the sheets to match the actual inside dimensions.
-On my pan it is actually 12″ x 8″, for example.
-With a big sharp knife you should be able to cut all of the phyllo at the same time.
-You will most likely have a lot of left over phyllo – consider finding another dish where you could use the smaller pieces of leftover phyllo dough.
+- Cut remaining phyllo sheets into 13×9 sheets (or just measure your pan and cut the sheets to match the inside dimensions).
+With a sharp knife you should be able to cut all of the phyllo at the same time.
+You will most likely have a lot of left over phyllo.
+Try finding another dish where you could use the pieces of leftover phyllo dough.
 You could shred it and make THIS!

 - Carefully lay the full-size phyllo sheet into the greased pan, folding over the pan edges.
 With a pastry brush, liberally apply melted butter.